cilium/tetragon/README.md

 Tetragon can hook into any function in the Linux kernel and filter on its arguments, return value, associated metadata that Tetragon collects about processes (e.g., executable names), files, and other properties.
-By writing a tracing policies users can solve various security and observability use cases.
+By writing tracing policies users can solve various security and observability use cases.
 We provide a number of examples for these in the repository and highlight some below in the 'Getting Started Guide', but users are encouraged to create new policies that match their use cases.
 The examples are just that, jumping off points that users can